Janesville rolls past Kee in 8-man playoffs

 “With the exception of a few minutes late in the first half, we played a phenomenal game tonight,” said Wildcats coach Dale Eastman.
 “I thought Jared Hoodjer had a heck of a game and was phenomenal all night.
 Carson Pariseau ran the ball hard and showed it will take more than one guy to bring him down.
 He’s a horse out there and as strong as a bull and he is just a great kid.
 We have a lot of great kids on this team and our sideline really got involved and pushed them.”

-The Wildcats (8-1) offensive line did a lot of pushing as well as they opened up huge holes for Pariseau and quarterback Leo Dodd.
+The Wildcats (8-1) relied on an offensive line that opened up huge holes for Pariseau and quarterback Leo Dodd.

 On their first drive of the game, Pariseau burst through the middle then bounced outside for a long 43-yard jaunt putting the home team up 6-0 in the first 20 seconds of the game.